Main Pump Motor Upgrades

 First, a little background.
-The “main pump motor” is a large motor in the pump house (the building located on the western edge of the pool deck) that drives a pump that circulates water from the pool through the filter system.
-This is quite a large, power-hungry pump, as it is required to circulate at least 580 gallons per minute.
-According to the county health code, water in our 203,500-gallon pool must be circulated at least four times daily.
+The “main pump motor” is a large motor in the pump house (located on the western edge of the pool deck) that drives a pump that circulates water from the pool through the filter system.
+This is quite a large, power-hungry 15-horsepower (HP) pump.

 What is a VFD?

 A VFD controls a motor by varying the amount of power supplied to the motor.
 If you recall physics class – you may remember the term “alternating current” or AC.
 Our motor operates on AC, which is nominally 60 Hz (cycles per second) per the utility.
 The term “variable frequency” in VFD implies that this frequency can be varied.
 By reducing the frequency to 55 Hz, 50 Hz, etc., the speed of the motor can be reduced proportionally.
 This has an exponential impact on power consumption.
-Physical evidence has shown that reducing the motor frequency to 50 Hz can reduce power consumption by roughly 50%.
+Evidence has shown that lowering the motor frequency to 50 Hz can reduce power consumption by roughly 50%.

 Energy Savings

-This is probably a good point to jump in and reveal that the club has saved over $1,000 in three months of operation with the VFD (as of August 2022).
-A staggering figure.
+This is probably a good point to jump in and reveal that the club has saved over $1,000 in three months of operation with the VFD (as of August 2022) – a staggering figure.
 While we can’t attribute all this to the VFD, we know that the main pump motor accounts for most of our electrical consumption.

 Why did we save this much?
 Read on.